 - The full name and address of the company being invoiced

-- A description of the goods or services supplied, along with quantity
+- A description of the goods or services supplied, along with quantity and weight

 - The total amount payable in the agreed currency